 Implications of 'Buy the Rumor Sell the News'

-In this event, a trader acts slowly to news the other traders, and now commonly algorithms had acted on as soon as the rumors came out.
-It is unfortunate because the slow to act traders often provide the liquidity for the algorithms or in-the-know traders to exit on the confirmed or disappointing news release.
+In such an instance, one trader reacts slowly to news while other traders acted as soon as the rumors came out.
+Such slow-to-act traders often provide the liquidity for in-the-know traders to take advantage on the now confirmed or disappointing news release.

-Have you heard the saying, ‘if something is too good to be true, it probably is’?
-It might be helpful to think of this when trading because when a positive news event comes out and the price reacts positively, entering on that positive news release can potentially be the worst possible time to enter the market.
-It is because that is the time when everybody else that brought the rice previously is getting out of the market.
+When a positive news event comes out and the price rises, entering on that positive news release can potentially be the worst possible time to enter the market.
+That is the time when everyone else who bought the stock at the lower price may be getting out of the market to reap a profit.

-There are few things in FX trading more frustrating than being the liquidity for successful traders.
-We want to help you avoid this fate, and one of the best ways to do this is often to wait for a retracement after a good news event to buy at a better price.
-If you buy on the extension after the news announcements, you are likely not getting a good price and might be entering at the worst possible time.
+There are few things in Forex trading more frustrating than being the source of liquidity for other traders.
+One of the best ways to avoid this fate is to wait for a retracement, a brief reversal in price direction, after a good news event to buy at a better price.